TiagoJeronimo/nomoko/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available scripts and how to run

-In the project directory, after instaling using `npm i` you can run:
+In the project directory, after instaling the project using `npm i` you can run:

 ### `npm start`